 Is the eUICC the future of mobile connectivity?

-eUICC is simply a game-changer for the way SIM profiles are managed.
-The eUICC allows multiple profiles to be provisioned on a single SIM as opposed to the traditional, one profile per SIM.
-This offers customers great flexibility in terms of choosing a network provider, particularly when travelling in different countries, as the eUICC enables a network profile in the host country to be downloaded to the SIM so it can connect to its network.
+eUICC is a game-changer for the way SIM profiles are managed.
+The eUICC allows for multiple profiles to be provisioned on a single SIM as opposed to the traditional one profile per SIM.
+This offers customers great flexibility in terms of choosing a network provider, particularly when travelling to different countries, as the eUICC enables a network profile in the host country to be downloaded to the SIM so it can connect to its network.

 So, where does this leave the operator?

-In summary, the eUICC is a critical driver in the cellular IoT market, from wearables and connected cars to smart metering; their future, as well as operators’, would not be as bright if it wasn’t for the eUICC.
+In summary, the eUICC is a critical driver in the cellular IoT market, from wearables and connected cars to smart metering whose future, as well as operators’, would not be as bright if it wasn’t for the eUICC.

 For more information on how we can help you realise new revenue streams with the eUICC, get in touch by filling out the form below.

 Enjoy this article?
 Then check out our free whitepaper: ‘What’s an operator’s best bet in IoT?’ now.